Best Things To Do In Athens Greece

 Stavros Niarchos Foundation Cultural Centre (SNFCC)

-what is SNFCC?
+What is SNFCC?

 A green oasis in the Mediterranean.

 The 170,000-square-meter park includes playgrounds, gardens, cafés, an impressive eco-friendly glass complex (including the Greek National Opera), an artificial river, and the National Library of Greece.
-It also offers great views of the Acropolis.
+It also offers excellent views of the Acropolis.

 Lycabettus